underdoggum/seir_penguin_project_2/readme.md

    Solution:

  - Problem: Not being able to reference one model from another
-   Solution: Use Mongoose's powerful ```.populate()``` function to join the data.
+   Solution: Use Mongoose's powerful ```.populate("...")``` function to join the data.
 After figuring out the above, the "Day" model now had data that referenced an array of "Exercise" models, but to actually grab those models, I needed to populate them.
 D'oh!

+ - Problem: I couldn't figure out how to edit the exercises as a whole for each day.
+I could get to the edit route and update the day, but to edit the exercises, I couldn't just edit them as a sub-document within the ```Day.findById(...)``` query
+   Solution: I had to find each exercise within that day, and for each of them, I needed to find the exercise by querying that Exercise model.